-DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways.
-SC CALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 8.
-CLEAR PROGRAM REQUIREMENTS (Clarify the Path) College is clarifying course sequences for programs of study (including key milestones) and creating predictable schedules so that • College is currently not providing or planning to provide clear program requirements for students.
-Some programs have worked to clarify course sequences, but teams do not represent cross-disciplinary teams of faculty.
-A few course offerings and O Cross-disciplinary teams of instructional (including math/English, GE, CTE) and counseling faculty have been convened and are mapping out course sequences.
-Cross-disciplinary teams of instructional (including math/English, GE, CTE) and counseling faculty have mapped course sequences.
+DESIGN (4-8) Establishing and using an inclusive process to make decisions about and design the key elements of Guided Pathways. • SCALE OF ADOPTION KEY ELEMENT Pre-Adoption Early Adoption Scaling in Progress Full Scale 8.
+CLEAR PROGRAM REQUIREMENTS O College is currently not O Some programs have worked to O Cross-disciplinary teams of instructional O Cross-disciplinary teams of instructional (including (Clarify the Path) providing or planning to provide clear clarify course sequences, but teams do not represent (including math/English, GE, CTE) and counseling math/English, GE, CTE) and counseling faculty have mapped course sequences.
+College is clarifying course sequences for programs of study (including key milestones) and creating predictable schedules so that program requirements for students. cross-disciplinary teams of faculty.
+A few course offerings and faculty have been convened and are mapping out course sequences.
 Key educational and career competencies (including transfer and major requirements and labor market information) are used to students can know what they need to take, plan course schedules over an extended period of time, and easily see schedules are designed to meet student demand.
 Some course offerings and schedules are designed to meet student demand and develop course sequences.
 Teams create default program maps and milestones for program how close they are to completion.
 College offers courses to meet student demand.
 Some courses are offered at times, and in a manner, that enable students to complete their offered at times and in a manner that enable students to complete their programs of study in a timely completion/transfer, so that students can easily see how close they are to completion.
 Course offerings and schedules In order to meet these objectives, college is engaging in backwards design with desired core competencies and/or student outcomes in mind (including time-to-goal completion and enhanced access to relevant transfer and career outcomes). programs of study in a timely fashion. fashion. are designed to meet student demand and are offered at times, and in a manner, that enable students to complete their programs of study in a timely fashion.